This post is also available in: Español (Spanish)

 Export Twitter Stats

 By creating a Tweet Binder Twitter report you first see the online version.
 This report includes all the main stats of the hashtag, term or account you are tracking.
 It is great to have a good overview of how the hashtag has evolved on Twitter.
 However, sometimes you can find yourself without Internet connection and needing to check a report.
 So, what can you do then?
 First, you don’t have to worry.
 And, second, you can check the offline versions of the Tweet Binder Twitter monitor reports.
 With a Tweet Binder report you get a PDF and Excel sheet.
-Therefore, you can now turn Twitter data to Excel.
+Therefore, you can now turn Twitter dataset to Excel.
 If you want to learn how keep reading this post.
 Nonetheless, if you want to star creating reports, you can go straight to Tweet Binder:

 Twitter data in an Excel sheet